Skitz23/tech201_functions/README.md

 print_something("this is my variable") print_something("This is the second time i called this function")
 ```
+When you run this code it should Return "This is my variable"

+"This is the second time i called this function"

 # In Java:

 ```public void print_string(string_text)